Jan 11

 That question hit Jane and I hard.

-“No son, we’re not poor, we’re just in debt (this was way back in 1992 before we started off grid living).
+"No son, we're not poor, we're just in debt (this was way back in 1992 before we started off grid living.
 We have no money because it all goes towards paying our debt.

-Getting back to our story, our son took that answer and played with it for a while as only a bright kid trying to figure out what to do can.
-“Why are we in debt?” he asked.
+Our son took that answer and played with it for a while as only a bright kid trying to figure out what to do can.
+"Why are we in debt?" he asked.

 I looked at Jane, then at our son and at that moment he knew that I didn’t have an answer for him.